LNA-DEV/Photo/content/plants/index.md

       tags: [photo, photography, flower, rose, pink, mountain, nature, landscape]
       alt: Pink roses in bloom with a majestic mountain range in the background, under a clear blue sky.

-  - src: Purple-Flowers-in-the-Mountains.JPG
+  - src: Purple Flowers in the Mountains.JPG
     params:
       tags: [photo, photography, flowers, clematis, purple, mountain, nature]
       alt: Purple clematis flowers with a backdrop of hazy mountains, showcasing nature's beauty in the highlands.

-  - src: Red-berrys.JPG
+  - src: Red berrys.JPG
     params:
       tags: [photo, photography, berries, red, tree, nature, wild]
       alt: Bright red berries on a tree branch, contrasted with green leaves and a clear blue sky.

-  - src: Snail-on-a-leaf.JPG
+  - src: Snail on a leaf.JPG
     params:
       tags: [photo, photography, snail, leaf, nature, wildlife, close-up]
       alt: A snail carefully perched on a colorful leaf, with a blurred background emphasizing the creature and its perch.